Multi-Model Subset Selection: Insights in Fast-BSpS Performance

+In the previous section, we showed that by controlling bias, variance and covariance of the models in the ensemble Fast-BSpS manages to find a good balance between individual model accuracy and diversity, leading to excellent ensemble accuracy.
+The need to balance the accuracy of individual models with their diversity to achieve good ensemble performance is well-known in the ensemble learning literature \citep{kuncheva2003measures, brown2005managing}.
+We now further investigate this accuracy-diversity tradeoff when the number of models in the ensemble is varied.

-We conduct a simulation to investigate the effect of the number of models on Fast-BSpS and RGLM with $ G \in \{2,3,4,5\} $, as well as $ G=100 $ (the default) for RGLM.
-We also include Fast-BSS in the simulation study as a benchmark to assess the accuracy of the individual models of Fast-BSpS.
-We use $ N=50 $ replications of Scenario 2 in the simulation study of Section \ref{sec:simulation} with $ p=500 $, proportion of active variables $ \zeta \in \{0.1, 0.2, 0.4\}$, $ \rho=0.5 $, and SNR $=$ 3.
-We again use training sets of size $ n=50 $ to fit the models and evaluate their performance on a test set of size $ m= $ 2,000.
-In Table \ref{tab:MSPE_Groups} we report the ensemble MSPE, the average mean squared prediction error of the individual models ($ \overline{\text{MSPE}} $) as well as their average pairwise correlation ($ \overline{\text{Cor}} $).
-The reported MSPEs are relative to the irreducible error $\sigma^2$ as before, such that the best possible result is 1.
+We use the same simulation setup as in the BVC study.
+To study the effect of the number of models on the performance of Fast-BSpS and RGLM, we apply these methods with the number of models $ G \in \{2,3,4,5\} $, as well as $ G=100 $ (the default) for RGLM for the same settings as in section \ref{sec:BVC}.
+In Table \ref{tab:MSPE_Groups}, we report the ensemble Mean Squared Prediction Error (MSPE), the average MSPE of the individual models (${\overline{\text{MSPE}}}$), and their average correlation ($\overline{\text{Cor}}$).
+The MSPEs are reported relative to the irreducible error $\sigma^2$, with the best possible result being 1.

-For Fast-BSpS, it can be seen that for all sparsity levels $\overline{\text{MSPE}}$ increases with the number of models, while MSPE and $\overline{\text{Cor}}$ decrease.
-As the number of models increases, the average accuracy of the individual models has less impact on the ensemble MSPE compared to $\overline{\text{Cor}}$.
-Fast-BSpS thus achieves an appropriate balance between individual model accuracy and model diversity, resulting in high accuracy for the ensemble.
+For Fast-BSpS, it can be seen that for all sparsity levels $\overline{\text{MSPE}}$ increases with the number of models, while MSPE and $\overline{\text{Cor}}$ generally decrease.
+As the number of models increases, the average accuracy of the individual models thus has less impact on the ensemble MSPE compared to $\overline{\text{Cor}}$.
+This confirms that Fast-BSpS achieves an appropriate balance between individual model accuracy and model diversity, resulting in high accuracy for the ensemble.